Adlik/model_optimizer_tf/README.md

 | + pruned + distill | 76.39   | 6954152 ( 72.8% pruned) | 1075M                     | 27M|
 | + pruned + distill + quantization(TF-Lite)  | 75.938  | - | -                     | 7.1M|

+We also impletement a 1D-CNN distillation which shows distillation is also effective on Encrypted Traffic Classification.
+You can get detailed instructions from [here](doc/CNN-1D-tiny-Distillation.md).
+Following this instruction, you can build your own dataset and model to train and distill under adlik model optimizer.

 ## 1. Pruning and quantization principle

 ### 1.1 Filter pruning